Community-centered design

 Frames of reference

 As a team, run through this activity to identify your individual and collective biases before beginning research or design activities.
 If possible, couple the exercise with a review of what you have learned about the audience.
+Remember, the primary goal of this activity is developing an awareness you can carry forward into the work.

 Everyone should choose how they want to participate, but ideally this can be a group activity.